⚙️ Command properties

 • Otherwise, the option will be a simple flag and will be equal to true if the user passed the option, false otherwise.

-When calling core::parseArguments options will be parsed to local variable which name correspond to the camelCase equivalent of the first long option name.
+When calling command::parseArguments options will be parsed to local variable which name correspond to the camelCase equivalent of the first long option name.

 Example of a valid option names and their corresponding variable name: